tahababou12/CoCo/backend/README.md

-# CoCo Collaboration WebSocket Server
+# CoCo Backend Services

-This WebSocket server enables real-time collaboration features for CoCo, allowing multiple users to draw on the same canvas simultaneously.
+This directory contains the backend services for CoCo, including the WebSocket server for real-time collaboration and the Flask API server for image processing and other features.

 ## Features

+- WebSocket server for real-time collaboration:
   - Supports up to 4 users collaborating in real-time
   - Users can see each other's cursor positions
   - Synchronizes drawing shapes across all connected clients
   - Assigns each user a specific position on the screen
   - Handles connection and disconnection events gracefully

+- Flask API server for:
+  - Image processing and enhancement with Gemini AI
+  - Storyboard management
+  - Video generation from drawings

 ## Requirements

 - Node.js 14.x or higher
+- Python 3.8 or higher
 - npm or yarn package manager

 ## Installation